Dirichlet problem for semilinear partial integro-differential equations: the method of orthogonal projection: Introduction

-and even if we take $f(y)=-y|y|^{r-1}$, then \eqref{eq1.intgh} holds if and only if $r<\frac{d-\alpha}{p+\alpha}.$
+and even if we take $f(x,y)=-y|y|^{r-1}$, then \eqref{eq1.intgh} holds if and only if $r<\frac{d}{p}.$

+As we already mentioned, in \cite{A}, as in our paper, condition \eqref{eq1.intgh} is not assumed.
+Moreover, $f$ need not be monotone.
+However, in \cite{A} only the fractional Laplace operator is considered and it is assumed that $f$ is continuous on $E\times\mathbb R$, bounded on sets of the form $E\times [a,b]$, $a\le b$, and moreover $f\le 0$ and $g\ge 0$, $f(\cdot,0)= 0$, $\mu=0$ and $D$ is of class $C^{1,1}$.

-Regarding the existence problem, one of the main results of the present paper is the fact that we are able to get rid of \eqref{eq1.intgh}.
+Regarding the existence problem, one of the main results of the present paper is the fact that we are able to get rid of \eqref{eq1.intgh} in our general setting.
 This means in particular that merely under assumptions (A1)--(A3) the competition between possible large values of $u$ near the boundary and the absorption term $f(\cdot,u)$ always gives rise to a function $u$ which satisfies \eqref{eq1.intg}.

-We prove this existence result by using methods different from those considered before (see, e.g., \cite{A, BVW, BJK}).
+We prove our existence result by using methods different from those considered before (see, e.g., \cite{A, BVW, BJK}).
 Namely, unlike the previous papers on the subject, we did not try to find a proper space for the operator \eqref{eq.gfm} and then apply a fixed point theorem.
 Instead, we solve a Backward Stochastic Differential Equation (BSDE) related to \eqref{eq1.1}.
 In fact, to be precise, we provide a structure result for a solution of this BSDE (the existence has been proved in \cite{K:SPA}) and then, as a corollary, we deduce the existence result for \eqref{eq1.1}.

 Let us stress that in \cite{A,BVW,BJK} the Dirichlet problem \eqref{eq1.1v1} with nonzero $h$ is studied.
 This is possible due to the special form of the operator $L$.
 Namely, in these papers,